yeasy/learning_pickleball/04_serve_en.md

 ![Return in Double Games](_images/double-return.png)

-The return can use a hitting action, or a chopping action.
-When you want to have more time to run to the net, you can return the ball high and let it fall to the opponent's backcourt.

 In single games, you can return the ball to the area far from the opponent's feet more often, in order to let the opponent move more in distance.

 In double games, the ball can be returned to the space between the two opponent players (may be slightly near to the receiver's backhand), to increase the difficulty to return the ball.
 If the skill level of the opponent's two players is quite different, you can choose to return the ball to the weaker player.

 ## Master the Return

+The key to returning the ball is to try to make it difficult for the opponent to hit the third shot, and at the same time to provide enough time to run to the net.
+Therefore, pay attention to returning the ball to the base line as much as possible, but not out of bounds.

+The return can use a hitting action, or a chopping action.
+When you want to have more time to run to the net, you can return the ball high and let it fall to the opponent's backcourt.

+## Training Methods
-The return skill can be learned with multiple balls training.
+The serve and return skill can be trained with multiple balls practice.
 Try to continuously return the ball to the designated area.
 Practice no less than 10 groups with 50 balls per group every day.

-After you are proficient, you can practice returning the serve with different spins.
+After you are proficient, you can practice serving different spins with the same movement, and returning the ball of different spins.